 Since, under the Act, public notices of a minor exemption or conditional use application must be published at least 15 days before the council meeting, there is no distinction between a written consultation accompanying the regular procedure and a written consultation replacing the regular procedure.

 Under Order No. 2021-054, it is therefore possible to hold a written consultation in lieu of the regular procedure and, consequently, not to hear interested persons at the council meeting.

 However, the Ministère recommends that municipalities not replace the regular process and allow interested persons to be heard at the council meeting, either in person or by various means of communication (telephone, video-conference, chat, email).

-This step should not be confused with the period for receiving written applications for referendum polling, which replaces the register (see next section).
+This step should not be confused with the period for receiving written applications for referendum polling, which may replace the register (see next section).

 The provisions of the Act respecting elections and referendums in municipalities (AERM) and its regulations remain applicable to this procedure, with the necessary adaptations to avoid travel and gatherings of citizens.

 - Municipalities should receive all applications, whether sent by regular mail or email, in web form or in paper version, as long as they include the documents and information required to establish